Dishon Stream

-mindat.org reports the following Arabic names associated with the stream: Wadi 'Uba (Ouadi Ouba), Wadi Fara, Wādi Hindāj, Wadi Nab' el Balat, Wadi Nasir.
+mindat.org reports the following Arabic names associated with the stream: Wadi 'Uba (Ouadi Ouba), Wadi Fara, Wādi Hindāj, Wadi Nab' el Balat, and Wadi Nasir.

 Parts of the Israel National Trail run through the Dishon valley.
 Parts of the stream are in the Nahal Dishon Reserve (the central part of the stream) and the Bar'am Forest Reserve (parts of the slopes of the valley).

-Major tributaries: :he:נחל אביב, :he:נחל גוש חלב, :he:נחל צבעון.
+Major tributaries: Nahal Aviv, Nahal Gush Halav, Nahal Tziv'on.